-The first option is providing a meta-API to the testing environment itself.
-Instead of running the coffee-shop app in a separate simulator, developers are provided with helper methods (like simulateOrderPreparation) or some visual interface that allows controlling the order execution pipeline with minimum effort.
+The first option is to provide a meta-API for the testing environment itself.
+Instead of running the coffee-shop app in a separate simulator, developers are given helper methods (like simulateOrderPreparation) or a visual interface that allows them to control the order execution pipeline with minimal effort.

-Ideally, you should provide helper methods for any actions that are conducted by people in the production environment.
-It makes sense to ship this meta-API complete with ready-to-use scripts or request collections that show the correct API call orders for standard scenarios.
+Ideally, you should equip this meta-API with helper methods for any actions that are conducted by people in the production environment.
+It makes sense to provide ready-to-use scripts or request collections that demonstrate the correct API call orders for standard scenarios.

-The disadvantage of this approach is that client developers still need to know how the "flip side" of the system works, though in simplified terms.
+The disadvantage of this approach is that client developers still need to understand how the "flip side" of the system works, albeit in simplified terms.